 Diagnosis and treatment of mushroom poisoning in dogs

 When you bring your dog (and the mushroom sample) to the vet, it’s important that you are prepared to answer the following questions:

 - When did your dog eat the mushroom?
 What time?

 - How much did your dog eat?

 Being aware of the symptoms of dog poisoning and getting the right treatment can save your dog’s life.

 Treatment for a poisoned dog is specific for the poison involved and the symptoms.
-In some cases, the treatment may begin by making your pet vomit by using salt water, diluted hydrogen peroxide, or Ipecac.
+In some cases, the treatment may begin by making your pet vomit up the poison by using salt water, diluted hydrogen peroxide, or Ipecac.
 For pets that shouldn’t or can’t vomit, your veterinarian may give your pet an antidote.